The homily was brief yesterday, the focus on our fifth Sundays being table fellowship, songs, and stories we share with one another.

 I’m trying to comprehend.

-Am I the chance result of some great accident?
+Am I the chance result of some great

 I hear a rhythm calling me,